 There’s nothing like a bit of friendly competition to boost morale and team spirit.
 Competition can bring out the best in your employees as it acts like a motivator that pushes them to go beyond their capabilities.

 Many companies already participate in corporate charity programs where they allocate work time to philanthropic contributions.
-But if you’re looking for something on a lower scale, then you could contact a local organization that contributes a lot the community—community center, library, soup kitchen, animal shelter—and give them a hand.
+But if you’re looking for something on a lower scale, then you could contact a local organization that contributes a lot to the community—community centre, library, soup kitchen, animal shelter—and give them a hand.

-Organizing team building activities and scheduling days out for your team is a great way to strengthen working relationships within your team and to improve skills that are imperative to the workplace.
+Organising team-building activities and scheduling days out for your team is a great way to strengthen working relationships within your team and improve skills that are imperative to the workplace.
 However, keep in mind that one scavenger hunt or an egg-and-spoon race won’t magically turn your team into a unified entity overnight.

 How does your team bond?